Red worms in fish tank are a great way to help improve the health of your fish tank.

 These micro-organisms may then release waste products that could provide nutrients for small invertebrates like blood worms.

-Improperly maintained freshwater containers can also adversely affect tanks by releasing organic wastes into the environment.
+Improperly maintained freshwater containers can also adversely affect tanks by releasing organic waste into the environment.

 What are the benefits of using red worms?